oneapi-src/oneTBB/rfcs/experimental/README.md

 feature.

-Since documents in this directory describe preview features, they should include a list the exit conditions that need to be met to move from preview to fully supported.
+Since documents in this directory describe preview features, they should include a list of the exit conditions that need to be met to move from preview to fully supported.
 These conditions might include demonstrated performance improvements, demonstrated interest from the community, acceptance of the required oneTBB specification changes, etc.